green-nk/nyc-citi-bike/terraform/README.md

 # (Optional) Test ssh connection to GitHub
 ssh -T git@github.com
 ```
-(Optional) In case you don't want to add an existing ssh key manually everytime you logging into GCE, Configure a `.bashrc` file to add this step autmatically.
+(Optional) In case you don't want to add an existing ssh key manually everytime you logging into GCE, Configure a `.bashrc` file to add this step automatically.

 ## Reference